Contents

 What is the small web?

-- The small web refers to an ongoing movement to return to the web before consolidated platforms really took over, such as Facebook, X/Twitter, Instagram, TikTok, YouTube, and others.
+- The small web refers to an ongoing movement to return to the form of the web before consolidated platforms really took over, such as Facebook, X/Twitter, Instagram, TikTok, YouTube, and others.

 - The small web is known by other names: Old Web, Indie Web, Wonder Web, Wild Web, Retro Web, Web Revival, Personal Web, Yesterweb, Lofi Web, Fun Web, Directory Web, Tilde Web, Low-tech Web, Neocities Web, etc.

-- The IndieWeb “is a community of people building software to enable personal independently hosted websites to maintain their social data on their own”.
+- The IndieWeb is a related movement and is a “community of people building software to enable personal independently hosted websites to maintain their social data on their own”.
 [Wikipedia] The IndieWeb has 10 core principles:

 - Own your data.